Ardour (software): Compatibility

 Ardour attempts to adhere to industry standards, such as SMPTE/MTC, Broadcast Wave Format, MIDI Machine Control and XML.

 It has been tested on Linux, x86-64, x86, PowerPC and ARM (for at least version 3) architectures; Solaris, macOS on Intel and PowerPC, Windows on Intel architectures and FreeBSD.
 It takes advantage of all of these systems' multiprocessor, multicore SMP and real-time features.

-Pre-built binaries of Ardour 6.x are available for Linux, macOS and Windows.
+Pre-built binaries of Ardour are available for purchase for Linux, macOS and Windows.
+It is also possible to build Ardour for free from the freely available source code.

 Plug-ins

 Ardour relies on plug-ins for many features, from audio effects processing to dynamic control.
-It supports the following plugin format and platform combinations: LV2 on Linux, FreeBSD, macOS and Windows; AudioUnits on macOS; Steinberg's VST2 on Linux, macOS and Windows; LADSPA on Linux, FreeBSD, macOS and Windows.
+It supports the following plugin format and platform combinations: LV2 on Linux, FreeBSD, macOS and Windows; Audio Units on macOS; Steinberg's VST2 on Linux, macOS and Windows; LADSPA on Linux, FreeBSD, macOS and Windows.
 It is theoretically possible to use plugins created for Windows in the VST2 format on Linux with the help of Wine, but the project team does not recommend it.